rickyzhang82/telepresence/docs/reference/volume.md

 ---
 # Volume mounts

+Volume mounts are achieved using a Docker Volume plug-in and Docker volume mounts when connecting using `--docker` and using `--docker-run`.
+This page describes how mounts are achieved when running directly on the host.

 Telepresence supports locally mounting of volumes that are mounted to your Pods.
 You can specify a command to run when starting the intercept, this could be a subshell or local server such as Python or Node.

 ```